-Anita’s sixth book, and one we have neglected to promote for some reason.
-My routine as editor/publisher has proved to be totally inadequate and it had to change.
+Let it Go is Anita’s sixth book, and one we have been neglecting to promote for some reason.
+My routine as editor/publisher has proved to be totally inadequate of late and it had to change.
 So many things kept getting in the way last year, but I have a new system in place now to keep track of what I am doing.
 Organisation has finally arrived at our house!

 Excerpt from Let it Go…